Asian Rhinoplasty - Revision Needed - Do Your Homework. Know Exactly What You Want First - Toronto, ON

 I hope my experience can be a lesson for everyone.
 Best of luck on your surgery too!

 Dr. Solomon is a very knowledgeable and friendly at first.
 But he takes way too many patients then he should.
 He ended up being exhausted and leaves very little time to actually listen to what the patient wants.
-Do not recommended unless it's a very simple, standard procedure.
-Definitely not recommended for ethnic patients, he won't have enough energy to listen and understand your vision.
+Do not recommended unless you are ok with being treated like a cash cow.